EricPonvelle/amazonGCQS/_posts/2021-01-23-What-is-Amazon.md

 ## Amazon's Humble Origins

 When Jeff Bezos began Amazon in 1994, he started out of a garage, selling books.
 Today, Amazon is a multi-national billion-dollar online retailer of more than 12 million products from manufacturers and second-hand markets.
-Sourced from global *and* local markets, Amazon can provide myriad goods and products for customers anywhere.
+Sourced from global *and* local markets, Amazon can provide a nearly endless selection goods and products for customers anywhere.
 For more information on the Amazon company, see the **About Us** page on the [**Amazon website**](https://www.aboutamazon.com/about-us){:target="_blank"}.

 ![The Amazon Web Store Homepage](amazon-home.png)